Tutorial¶

 Note

-identical.
-In fact, for standard MCA each singular value is indeed just the
+For standard MCA, the results of singular_values and variance are identical.
+In fact, for standard MCA each singular value is indeed just the covariance explained by the respective mode.

-Complex MCA¶
+Complex MCA

 Complex PCA/MCA [3, 4] provides a means to investigate lagged correlations and spatially moving patterns.
 Performing complex MCA is similarly straightforward: